Click here to learn how to start and manage your own project!

 Mini Meadows

-The Syracuse Urbanism Club is currently working on a program to place native plantings in public spaces throughout the city.
+The Syracuse Urbanism Collective is currently working on a program to place native plantings in public spaces throughout the city.
+Managed by Kevin Race.

 The M. Lemp Park Project

-The first project of the Syracuse Urbanism Club is to make improvements to and activate M. Lemp Park in Downtown Syracuse.
+The first project of the Syracuse Urbanism Collective is to make improvements to and activate M. Lemp Park in Downtown Syracuse.
 We’re currently working with the city to activate this space!

 City Map Charrette